 Reduced strength: It’s well known that even healthy racehorses run slower in the cold.
 Blood flow to muscles is reduced.
 The body also makes energy generation less efficient so that more of the calories burned are going to heat, a process known as nonshivering thermogenesis.
 Human studies have shown even dexterity is affected by cold, although it is unclear whether this is a muscular or neurological issue (or both).
 Shivering is also a drain on muscular energy so shivering horses have even less strength.

-Tissue Stiffness: The flexibility and elasticity of connective tissue, tendon and ligament decrease with age.
-Cold doesn’t help.
-Studies have shown greatly increased muscular and tendon stiffness with cold exposure.
+Tissue Stiffness: Studies have shown greatly increased muscular and tendon stiffness with cold exposure.

-Arthritis and Bone Health: Not every older horse is arthritic although the majority probably have at least one easily identified arthritic joint that gives them problems from time to time.
-As the condition progresses, pain, soft tissue scarring, loss of cartilage and bone changes restrict the movement of the joint.
-Although the mechanism is still unexplained, weather conditions have been confirmed to influence arthritic pain.
+Joint and Bone Health: Although the mechanism is still unexplained, weather conditions have been confirmed to influence the sensitivity of joints.
 Musculotendinous stiffness in cold also restricts the mobility of joints, “locking” them into smaller ranges of motion.

-General Health: Cold is a significant stressor and cold exposure can lead to all the consequences of severe stress including immune system compromise, hormonal imbalance, poor appetite and depression to name a few.
+General Health: Cold is a significant stressor and cold exposure can lead to all the consequences of severe stress.
 Young animals can deal with this much better through homeostatic mechanisms that keep them in a balanced state but seniors typically do not have those reserves.